Maparadze/maparadze.github.io/README.md

 ---

-### ðŸš€ *Actively seeking internship opportunities in Biotechnology and Bioinformatics*
+### ðŸš€ *Actively seeking remote internship opportunities in Bioinformatics and Scholarships*

 ---